-Derek Chauvin trial: Judge to question jurors about George Floyd family settlement
+Derek Chauvin trial: Judge dismisses two seated jurors who heard about George Floyd family settlement

 “We have plenty of time.
 We have plenty of people.
 We can take all the time questioning what we need to determine from an individual and whether there’s prejudice to the defendant,” Schleicher said.

-Cahill said he expected to interview seven jurors for about five minutes apiece and did not think it was necessary to ask them to return to the Hennepin County Government Center, where the trial is being held.
-The judge said the jurors will be under oath and that only he will question them.
-While parties in the case will be allowed on the Zoom, only audio, not video, will be broadcast to the public, to preserve the jurors’ anonymity.

-Afterward, Cahill plans to continue with jury selection, with another nine potential jurors summoned to court on Wednesday.
+Jury selection resumed Wednesday morning, with another nine potential jurors summoned to court.